W3Max/frost-phoenix-forked-nixos-config/README.md

 ## 🚀 Remote Installation with nixos-anywhere

-For remote installations on fresh machines or VMs:
+For remote installations on fresh machines:

 #### 1. **Prepare target machine**